Orchard Hill English Shepherds

 especially appropriate for strong dogs.
 We have also used these methods for Josie, who has a lot of prey drive but is very biddable,

 and for Ember, who is very soft, and sometimes lacks confidence with livestock.
-This set is available from Tim on his website.

 Training Your Stock Dog by Steve Winn.
 This video features Aussies, another upright, loose-eyed breed, and also shows a Kelpie